James Ryan (Irish politician): Minister for Finance

 Following the 1957 general election, Fianna Fáil were back in office and de Valera's cabinet had a new look to it.
 In a clear message that there would be a change to economic policy Ryan, a close ally of Seán Lemass, was appointed Minister for Finance, replacing the conservative Seán MacEntee.
 The first sign of a new economic approach came in 1958, when Ryan brought the First Programme for Economic Development to the cabinet table.
 This plan, the brainchild of T. K. Whitaker, recognised that Ireland would have to move away from self-sufficiency towards free trade.
 It also proposed that foreign firms should be given grants and tax breaks to set up in Ireland.

 When Seán Lemass succeeded de Valera as Taoiseach in 1959, Ryan was re-appointed as Minister for Finance.
 Lemass wanted to reward him for his loyalty by also naming him Tánaiste; however, the new leader felt obliged to appoint Seán MacEntee, one of the party elders to the position.
 Ryan continued to implement the First Programme throughout the early 1960s, achieving a record growth rate of 4 per cent by 1963.
 That year an even more ambitious Second Programme was introduced; however, it overreached and had to be abandoned.
 In spite of this, the annual growth rate averaged five per cent, the highest achieved since independence.

 Retirement and death

-Ryan did not stand in the 1965 general election, after which he was nominated by the Taoiseach to Seanad Éireann (the upper house of the Oireachtas), where he joined his son, Eoin Ryan Snr.
+Ryan did not stand in the 1965 general election, after which he was nominated by the Taoiseach to Seanad Éireann, where he joined his son, Eoin Ryan Snr.
 At the 1969 dissolution he retired to his farm at Kindlestown in County Wicklow, where he died at age 77 on 25 September 1970.
 His grandson Eoin Ryan Jnr served in the Oireachtas from 1989 to 2007 and later in the European Parliament from 2004 to 2009.
+His great-grandson, also called James Ryan, is a professional rugby player who has represented Ireland and Leinster.